 Cate Vrooman

-Classes Taught: Childbirth Preparation Series, Breastfeeding, Newborn Care.
+Classes Taught: Childbirth Preparation Series (3 or 6 week), Breastfeeding, Newborn Care, Professional Childbirth Educators Workshop.

-I believe that class is an invaluable opportunity for new mothers and their partners to build their labor and parenting “tool box” by engaging in hands-on practice and learning relevant, evidence-based information.
+I believe that childbirth class is an invaluable opportunity for expectant parents to build their labor and parenting “toolbox” by engaging in hands-on practice and learning relevant, evidence-based information.
 I want students to leave class confident in their own wisdom to make decisions about their birth and to care for their newborn.

 Background: